Radio spectra and sizes of ALMA-identified submillimetre galaxies: evidence of age-related spectral curvature and cosmic ray diffusion?: Introduction

 However at high-redshift, accurate measurements of the radio luminosity densities of galaxies (by convention, measured at rest-frame 1.4\,GHz), depend on a $k$-correction of the observed-frame flux densities to the rest frame, and the magnitude of this $k$-correction is sensitive to the radio spectral index.
-In a resolution-matched study of 57 Lockman Hole SMGs observed at 610\,MHz and 1.4\,GHz with the Giant Metrewave Radio Telescope (GMRT) and Karl G.\,Jansky Very Large Array (VLA), reaching $1\sigma$ sensitivities of 15 and 6\,$\mu$Jy\,beam$^{-1}$, respectively, \citet{ibar10} measured a median radio spectral index of $\alpha^{1.4\,{\rm GHz}}_{610\,{\rm MHz}}=-0.75\pm 0.06$.
-Later, in a sample of 52 ALMA-identified SMGs from the ECDFS field (the ``ALESS'' sample), \citet{thomson14} measured a median radio spectral index $\alpha^{1.4\,{\rm GHz}}_{610\,{\rm MHz}}=-0.79\pm 0.06$.
+In a resolution-matched study of 57 Lockman Hole SMGs observed at 610\,MHz and 1.4\,GHz with the Giant Metrewave Radio Telescope (GMRT) and Karl G.\ Jansky Very Large Array (VLA), reaching $1\sigma$ sensitivities of 15 and 6\,$\mu$Jy\,beam$^{-1}$, respectively, \citet{ibar10} measured a median radio spectral index of $\alpha^{1.4\,{\rm GHz}}_{610\,{\rm MHz}}=-0.75\pm 0.06$.
+Later, in a sample of 52 ALMA-identified SMGs from the LABOCA Extended \textit{Chandra} Deep Field South (ECDFS) Sub-mm Survey (ALMA-LESS -- hereafter the ``ALESS'' sample), \citet{thomson14} measured a median radio spectral index $\alpha^{1.4\,{\rm GHz}}_{610\,{\rm MHz}}=-0.79\pm 0.06$.
 In both cases, the measured spectral indices were found to be consistent with synchrotron-dominated emission at low radio frequencies.
-However, some studies have found evidence of spectral-flattening at low frequencies ($\alpha^{1.4\,{\rm GHz}}_{610\,{\rm MHz}}\gtrsim -0.5$) both in local ULIRGs \citep{smith98} and in high-redshift SMGs \citep{hunt05} while others have found evidence of spectral \textit{steepening} at higher frequencies \citep[$\nu\gtrsim 10$\,GHz;][]{galvin18, jimenezandrade19}, suggesting that the rest-frame $\sim 1--30$\,GHz radio emission in at least some ultra-luminous infrared galaxies may be more complex than a simple sum of two power laws.
+However, some studies have found evidence of spectral-flattening at low frequencies ($\alpha^{1.4\,{\rm GHz}}_{610\,{\rm MHz}}\gtrsim -0.5$) both in local ULIRGs \citep{smith98} and in high-redshift SMGs \citep{hunt05} while others have found evidence of spectral \textit{steepening} at higher frequencies \citep[$\nu\gtrsim 10$\,GHz;][]{galvin18, jimenezandrade19}, in good agreement with models in which the production of secondary electrons and positrons competes with (sometimes rapid) cooling of CREs due to bremsstrahlung, ionization and inverse Compton processes which suppresses high-frequency radio emission \citep{lacki10, basu15}.
+Together, these works suggest that the rest-frame $\sim 1$--$30$\,GHz radio emission in at least some ULIRGs and SMGs is likely to be more complex than a simple sum of two power laws.